remoteit/multiport/mux/README.md

 In the above example TCP ports 22 and 80, along with UDP port 161 are forwarded to the demuxer target via remote.it

-## Build
-Build can be done with the make file in the src directory for unix, or either windows dev studio 2010 or 2017.
-This project can also build with the buildall script in the root.

 ## muxer command format
 muxer [-h] [-v(erbose)] [-d][optinal pid file] [-f config_file][-u user_2_run_as] [-t <target demux ip:port>] <bind/listen port list>